Steven Spielberg

 President, Amblin Television

-As the co-president of Amblin Television, Justin Falvey oversees all series development and long-form programming for the company.
+Justin Falvey is the President of Amblin Television, overseeing all series development and long-form television programming for the company.
 Falvey works alongside longtime friend and business partner, Darryl Frank, and the two currently serve as executive producers on all Amblin Television productions.

-As the co-president of Amblin Television, Justin Falvey oversees all series development and long-form programming for the company.
+Justin Falvey is the President of Amblin Television, overseeing all series development and long-form television programming for the company.
 Falvey works alongside longtime friend and business partner, Darryl Frank, and the two currently serve as executive producers on all Amblin Television productions.

-Falvey was an executive producer on the acclaimed series The Americans on FX, starring Keri Russell and Matthew Rhys as KGB spies living in the US, which has been honored with four Emmys, a Golden Globe, two Peabody Awards, Critics Choice Award and is a perennial recipient of the AFI Award for TV Program of the Year.
+Falvey was an executive producer on the acclaimed series The Americans on FX, starring Keri Russell and Matthew Rhys, which has been honored with four Emmys, a Golden Globe, two Peabody Awards, Critics Choice Award and was a perennial recipient of the AFI Award for TV Program of the Year.
 The drama completed its sixth and final season in 2018.

-Falvey’s additional credits include five seasons of the drama Las Vegas, as well as overseeing the production and development for NBC’s Freaks and Geeks, and Fox’s Undeclared.
-Amblin Television was also responsible for the critically acclaimed FX series Rescue Me, which starred Dennis Leary and ran for six seasons.
+Falvey’s additional credits include five seasons of the drama Las Vegas, where he served as executive producer for all 106 episodes.
+Falvey also oversaw the production and development for NBC’s Freaks and Geeks, and Fox’s Undeclared.
+While at Amblin Television, Falvey is also responsible for the critically acclaimed FX series Rescue Me, which starred Dennis Leary and ran for six seasons.

 Read More